Rise - Jobs, Careers, Inspiration

 Most fires can wait 25 minutes to be put out (unless they’re actual fires, which most so-called “fires” are not).

-Automate Distractions when monotasking
+5. Automate distractions when monotasking

 While some distractions need your personal attention at some point during the day, it’s also possible to automate some of the most common distractions.